We would love for you to join us in worship. Here are some details about our services as well as more information about our church

 Children sign in at the Child Check-in Station by the Fellowship Hall doors.

-No Childcare is provided uring this service.
+Nursery Care is provided during this service.
 Pew-Packets are available during service for children.
 Please ask an usher for assistance.

-If interested in more information, contact Teresa at the church office or via her e-mail address: Teresa@fumcdurango.org
+If interested in more information, contact Celia at the church office or via her e-mail address: Celia@fumcdurango.org

 When you arrive, we encourage you to stop by Sending Grounds-Our Welcome Center, located to your right when you walk in.
 Grab a cup of coffee, and a sweet treat and make yourself comfortable as you wait for our service to begin.